tdody/tdody.github.io/_posts/2019-06-25-Logistic-Regression.md

 </figure>

 As shown above, when boundaries between classes are not linear, the logistic regression does not perform well (as expected).
 However, the principle behind linear classification can be used and combined in order to make more complex model.
+A new type of model combining the efficiency of the logistic regression and a non-linear aspect is the natural next step towards deep learning.

 ***